alistairjoelquinn/atelier.nvim/README.md

   priority = 1000,
 }
 ```

-You can then apply dynamic theme, like you would apply any theme in your Neovim setup.
+You can then apply dynamic-theme, like you would apply any theme in your Neovim setup.

 ## dull-ish